rebecarv/EventHorizon/README.md

 ## 🚢 Deployment

-The site is configured for easy deployment to GitHub Pages:
+The site is configured for easy deployment to GitHub Pages

 ## 🤝 Contributing